-Full-time, paid Advocate Mentors ensure lasting relationships and program fidelity.
+Full-time, paid Advocate Mentors ensuring lasting relationships and real social change.
 We choose to work with the most vulnerable children and their families one-on-one and face-to-face from kindergarten all the way through their high school graduation.
 Each mentor works with 8 children, 40 hours per week, 52 weeks per year.

 Youth who had a mentor showed a better attitude towards school

 Regular meetings between mentor and student saw that youth were:

 46% less likely to use drugs

 27% less likely to drink

 81% more likely to participate in extracurricular activities